j450h1/gettingcleaningdataproject/README.md

 *This file explains how all of the scripts work and how they are connected.*

-1. First I downloaded and unzipped files to the current working directory without using R.
+1. First I downloaded and unzipped all files to the current working directory without using R and wihout changing the file structure.

 2. I read in all 6 text files using read.table.
-I only selected the X,Y, and subject of each folder train and test.
+I only selected the X,Y, and subject files within each folder train and test.
 Ignoring the Inertial Signals folder.

 3. I first combined the columns of each set seperately using the cbind function.